ramaseshu-Data/freshfood-ai-food-waste-analytics/README.md

 ## Why This Project Matters

-This project reflects the transition from operational reporting and data analytics into **analytics-driven solution design**.
+This project reflects my transition from operational reporting and data analytics into analytics-driven solution design and predictive analytics.
 It combines **predictive analytics, monitoring systems, and data transparency** to support sustainability and data-driven decision making.
 ## Sample Analytics Implementation